asdqwex/doplr/README.md

 Doplr will report on its findings and give a summary of the state of the infrastructure as currently reported in the forecast file.
 Note that this action does not do a sweep!
 It simply generates reports from the current .forecast.
 Doplr forecast can be run in verbose mode: `doplr forecast -v` or you can specifically ask about a particular host or device: `doplr forecast myserver.com`.

+# Radar

+Radar provides the ability to background and schedule sweeps via an HTTP interface.

+**Note**: Radar does not provide the web interface, WeatherGirl, by default.
+Use `--weathergirl` or see below.

+By default "doplr radar" is quite boring on the CLI.
+It would much more typically be run via something like "pm2" or simply automatically run by something like Chef or Floom and put behind something like Nginx for authentication.

+If you'd like to automate, you can use the helper script in `bin`:

+    WEATHERGIRL=true pm2 start bin/radar.js

 # WeatherGirl

 WeatherGirl is a pretty web interface which can browse the forecast and schedule and run sweeps.
 Doplr's Radar will host it, if you enable the --weathergirl flag